NekolusDrshKelvin/NekolusDrshKelvin/README.md

 </p>

 <p align="center">
-  🐺 Built by a developer with a wolf mindset 👨‍💻 + a bit of humor 😂
+  🐺 Built by a developer with a wolf mindset 👨‍💻
 </p>